Skip to content

 Background & Motivation

-Dilemma of approximate unlearning: Most existing approximate methods rely on simultaneous access to both retained and forgotten data locally (\(\mathcal{L}_{\text{unlearn}}=\mathcal{L}_{\text{retain}}-\mathcal{L}_{\text{forget}}\)), which breaks down in client-wise unlearning scenarios where the forgetting client cannot access retained data.
+Dilemma of Approximate Unlearning: Most existing approximate methods rely on the local availability of both retained and forgotten data (\(\mathcal{L}_{\text{unlearn}}=\mathcal{L}_{\text{retain}}-\mathcal{L}_{\text{forget}}\)).
+In client-wise unlearning scenarios, the forgotten client cannot access the retained data, rendering this formula invalid.

 Method